Conference Call Confirms Tesla's Model 3 Faces Huge Problems

 Tesla car buyers already have filed a class action lawsuit claiming Tesla fraudulently inflated its autonomous driving claims.
 I see only more trouble ahead.
 Your mileage may vary.

-We Badly Need Superchargers and Service Centers, But We’re Going to Conserve Cash
+We Badly Need Superchargers And Service Centers, But We’re Going To Conserve Cash

 CFO Deepak Ahuja spoke about the “positive virtuous cycle of cash flow” whereby Tesla first collects proceeds for a Model 3 sale and only then pays its suppliers.
 (Question for Mr. Ahuja: how, exactly, is that working out?)